-- LINC St. Charles County received $2,500 to help pay medical bills for their young child;
+- A St. Charles County family received $2,500 to help pay medical bills for their young child;

 - A Warren County woman received $1,073.40 to help pay medical bills;

 - A disabled woman received $985 for special medical equipment;

 - The Wentzville United Methodist Church received $500 for its community outreach program;

 - Emmaus Homes, Inc. of St. Charles received $2,000 for home modifications to improve mobility and access;

 - The National Council on Alcoholism received $1,000 to support programs in our local area;

 - Strong Tower Ranch near Wright City received $3,000 to support summer day camp programs for needy youth;